notAperson535/OneClick-macOS-Simple-KVM/README.md

 ```
 > Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and `-vnc :0 -k en-us` to the end of basic.sh for VNC support.

 Then run `basic.sh` to start the machine and install macOS.
-Remember to partition in Disk Utility first! (macOS extended journaled)
+Remember to partition in Disk Utility first! (macOS extended journaled) Once macOS is succesfully installed, you can instead run `./basic-no-installer.sh` to boot up the VM without the macOS Installer attached.
+This will prevent OpenCore from default booting the installer.

 If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-mouse \` to `-usb -device usb-kbd -device usb-tablet \`